 Overall, this convoy example demonstrates that mixed-hierarchy games naturally encode asymmetric information access within an optimization-based framework for decision-making.
-As the hierarchy structure changes, our solver converges to distinct, interpretable behavior for this simulated example, which has hundreds of variables, non-quadratic objective functions, and nonlinear constraints.
+As the hierarchy structure changes, our solver converges to distinct, interpretable behavior for this simulated example with hundreds of variables, nonquadratic objective functions, and nonlinear constraints.